aridjayarecipes/cutesrecipes.web.app/content/post/1913-simple-way-to-make-speedy-fried-crispy-chicken-with-chocolate-sauce.md

 1. Make ready  to taste Salt

-Tarragon Deep-Fried Chicken — The Crispiest, Most Tender &amp; Juicy Deep-Fried Chicken Ever!
+Tarragon Deep-Fried Chicken — The Crispiest, Most Tender & Juicy Deep-Fried Chicken Ever!
 Now enter…Crispy Chicken with Creamy Italian Sauce and Pasta.
 Kimberly, Just wanted to let you know that I posted a new and improved Crispy Chicken with Italian Sauce and Bowties today, that has a substitution for the Philly Cooking Cream.
 The dish comes complete with crispy fried chicken cubes with mouthwatering sweet and sour sauce.

 <!--inarticleads2-->